spdskatr/doingmybest/content/posts/datathon.md

 At first, I thought that it was simply a quirk of on-time orders having far more entries in the dataset than late orders, that the model could always predict "On-time" and achieve high accuracy.
 However, there were actually a balanced amount of entries that were late and on-time.
 How could this be?

-We saved the model and ran a [permutation feature importance](https://scikit-learn.org/stable/modules/permutation_importance.html) test on the validation data, which told us approximately how much each feature of the entry contributes to the model's prediction accuracy.
+We saved the model and ran a [permutation feature importance](https://scikit-learn.org/stable/modules/permutation_importance.html) test on the model with the validation data, which told us approximately how much each feature of the entry contributes to the model's prediction accuracy.

 ```
 Late Delivery Risk               0.460359